prodevsemperor/prodevsemperor/README.md

 - **Database**: I'm experienced in both SQL (MySQL, PostgreSQL) and NoSQL (MongoDB) databases, and I can design optimized database schemas and queries.

-- **Front-End**: I'm familiar with HTML, CSS, JavaScript, and front-end libraries like Bootstrap and Vue.js, allowing me to work on full-stack web development projects.

 - **APIs**: I excel at designing and implementing RESTful APIs for various purposes, handling authentication, and versioning.

 - **Testing**: I'm a proponent of test-driven development (TDD) and have expertise in Laravel's testing suite, PHPUnit, and Dusk for browser testing.